Extendibility of Brauer states: The representation theory of

 \subsection{Recap: Irreducible tensor representations of $\U(d)$}

-The unitary group of degree $d$, denoted by $\U(d)$, is the set of linear operators on a $d$ dimensional Hilbert space $\hil$ that preserve the inner product with the group operation being the product of linear operators.
+The unitary group of degree $d$, denoted by $\U(d)$, is the set of linear operators on a $d$-dimensional Hilbert space $\hil$ that preserve the inner product with the group operation being the product of linear operators.
 The defining (or tautologous) representation of $\U(d)$ is the representation over $\hil$ in which each unitary in $\U(d)$ is mapped to itself.

-The relevant representations to this topic arise by taking the tensor product of the defining representation some $N$ number of times with itself and looking at the irrep decomposition of this representation.
+The relevant representations to our topic arise by taking the tensor product of the defining representation some $N$ number of times with itself and looking at the irrep decomposition of this representation.
 These are called irreducible tensor representations.
-In general the tensor representations can be built by taking the tensor products of these irreps.
+In general, tensor representations can be built by taking the tensor products of these irreps.

-A polynomial representation is one where (given bases) the matrix entries of the representing matrix is a polynomial of the matrix entries of the original matrix $U\in\U(d)$.
+A polynomial representation is one in which (given bases) the matrix entries of the representing matrix are polynomials of the matrix entries of the original matrix $U\in\U(d)$.
 As it turns out, in the case of $\U(d)$ (and more generally $\GL(d)$), the tensor representations are exactly the polynomial representations.
 The following theorem classifies all of these (see \cite{baez2023young} or Section 2 in \cite{king1975branching}):

 \begin{theorem} The irreducible tensor representations $\Rep_\lambda$ of $\U(d)$ are in a one-to-one correspondence with the Young diagrams $\lambda$ of at most $d$ rows.
-Furthermore, the irrep decomposition of the $N$-fold tensor product of the defining representation contains exactly all, at most $d$ row, Young diagrams with $N$ number of boxes, with possibly greater than one multiplicity. \end{theorem}
+Furthermore, the irrep decomposition of the $N$-fold tensor product of the defining representation contains exactly all Young diagrams with at most $d$ rows and $N$ number of boxes, with possibly greater than one multiplicity. \end{theorem}

+Note that a Young diagram is a finite collection of boxes arranged in left-justified rows in order of non-increasing row lengths.

-This means that understanding how $\U(d)$ irreps labelled by Young diagrams fuse together and restrict to $\Ort(d)$ irreps is what is needed to recreate the calculations in this article.
-Following the above theorem it is also easy to deduce that the defining representation of $\U(d)$ is $\Rep_{\ydiagram{1}}$.
+The above theorem means that understanding how $\U(d)$ irreps labelled by Young diagrams fuse together and restrict to $\Ort(d)$ irreps is what is needed to recreate the calculations in this article.
+Following the above theorem, it is also easy to deduce that the defining representation of $\U(d)$ is $\Rep_{\ydiagram{1}}$.
 The trivial representation is labelled with a zero to represent a Young diagram with zero boxes: $\Rep_{0}$.